-In order to make separates appropriate for evening attire, in addition to the cut of the garment, the fabrics play a key role.
+In order to make separates appropriate for evening attire, in addition to the cut of the garment, the fabrics played a key role.

 To create a 1930s style, look out for tactile fabrics with a good deal of drape.
-Velvets, silks and rayons would all be suitable, creating a fluidity that was so evocative of the 1930s.
+Velvets, silks, and rayons would all be suitable, creating a fluidity that is very evocative of the 1930s.

 In addition to tactile fibres, shine and luminosity were also key factors in fabrics of the 1930s.
 This was due to Hollywood movies and costume designers of the early 1930s.
 Wishing to create depth and tone that would translate on screen over a black and white medium of film, they utilized luminous fabrics such as lamé.

-For more information about lamé fabric and to see some examples.
+For more information about lamé fabric and to see some examples, click here.

 1940s Vintage Jumpsuits

 Due to the luxurious fabric, this garment was intended for evening occasions.
-Whilst James’ creations were reserved for the rich and wealthy; the idea of pants as smart attire certainly became more widely acknowledged from the 1940s onwards.
+While James’ creations were reserved for the rich and wealthy, the idea of pants as smart attire certainly became more widely acknowledged from the 1940s onward.

 Fortunately, many vintage inspired clothing brands focus on the 1950s.
 From full skirts worn with petticoats to slender pencil skirts, the choice is ample.

 For feminine styles, a full circle skirt made of satin or brocade would perfectly create a mid century look.
-For styles evocative of the popular sweater girls look, opt for a close-fitting jumpsuit or a pair of Capri pants.
-Wearing a split skirt over capri’s creates the iconic Hostess gown made popular by Lucille Ball in I Love Lucy.
+For styles evocative of the popular Sweater Girl look, opt for a close-fitting jumpsuit or a pair of Capri pants.
+Wearing a split skirt over capris creates the iconic Hostess gown, made popular by Lucille Ball in I Love Lucy.

 Smart bolero jackets and faux fur stoles are the perfect accompaniment to mid century styles.

-Bold novelty prints were popular during this era, perhaps choose a full circle skirt in which to showcase an unusual print or design.
+Bold novelty prints were popular during this era.
+Consider choosing a full circle skirt to showcase an unusual print or design.